 My hobby is my crusade.
 My competition?
 A goliath.
 My skin cream was good enough to get into Whole Foods, but they need more products... more product diversification.
 This will come.
 What makes me think this?

-- It's a cream with organic tinctures of Immortelle, Calendula, and Prunella.
+It's a cream with organic tinctures of Immortelle, Calendula, and Prunella. - long known for their positive effects on skin.

 My products are formulated with safety in mind - first and foremost.